outofcontrolmike/MAWProjects/README.md

 ## About

 This is a repository for most of my projects.
-The Portfolio project is my latest project that I built, it represents my portfolio/resume.
+Included in this repo is my personal website.
 It also has a number of personal projects within the site that might be fun for you to interact with.

 ### Website Link